kiba/Writings/atg/chp3_very_much_alive.md

 "Excuse me?"

 "If your reality is anything like the stargate series, you guys have a tough road ahead.
-I can at least spare you a latest generation macbook."
+I can at least spare you a latest generation computer."

 It wasn't long before Cromwell held a laptop in his hand.
 Stuff were still being chucked, but that wasn't important.
 If he was truly stuck in this place, he could organize it later.
 If not, then somebody will have to haul the items back to base.